5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 Soberlink Advanced Reporting on iPhone

-Roesch says that “Soberlink helped especially with these situations for accountability purposes just to make sure that the treatment program plan doesn’t fall by the wayside...it’s helpful to be mindful that you always have one foot firmly in your recovery program.”
+Roesch says “Soberlink helped especially with these situations for accountability purposes just to make sure that the treatment program plan doesn’t fall by the wayside...it’s helpful to be mindful that you always have one foot firmly in your recovery program.”

 “The opposite of the isolation of addiction is connection,” says Roesch.
 Soberlink makes the transition into addiction treatment aftercare possible by allowing clients to step back into their lives using inconspicuous technology and personalized care.